-If you feel that you are being treated unfairly because of your record then the Association of British Insurers (ABI) has issued guidelines to insurers this year about how to deal with people with convictions.
+If you feel that you are being treated unfairly because of your record then the Association of British Insurers (ABI) has issued guidelines to insurers about how to deal with people with convictions.
 These can be downloaded via their website.

-Even if you haven’t been banned you have a responsibility to tell your insurer if you have any points on your licence.
+Even if you haven’t been banned, you have a responsibility to tell your insurer if you have any points on your licence.

-it can be a frustrating process but, with patience and depending on how serious the offence, you should find a reasonable deal.
+It can be a frustrating process but, with patience and depending on how serious the offence, you should find a reasonable deal.

 On a positive note, once you have your new insurance in place you will be on your way to creating a fresh history.